ABOUT US: C&C present contemporary and applied art in East Anglia

 Contemporary and Country (C&C) present contemporary and applied art by artists and makers from East Anglia.

-C&C's Pop-Up exhibitions frequently forego the art gallery setting, opting for architecturally interesting non-gallery spaces that encourage visitors to engage with art.
-The artists and makers C&C work with live and work in the towns and villages scattered throughout the east of England.
-Through their work, creative people celebrate their rural surroundings, bring about a closer understanding of the countryside, and encourage a greater consideration for nature, as its appreciation and preservation becomes ever more prescient to our time.
+C&C's pop-up exhibitions frequently forego the art gallery setting, opting for architecturally stimulating, non-gallery spaces that encourage visitors to engage with art.
+The artists and makers C&C work with live and work in the towns and villages throughout the east of England.
+They celebrate their surroundings, bring about a closer understanding of the countryside, and encourage a greater consideration for nature, as its conservation and appreciation becomes ever more prescient to our time.

 C&C display original work in group and solo exhibitions in architecturally stimulating settings

-East Anglia has several locations where creative practitioners have access to more generous workshop and studio space than in the cities.
-The accumulation of talent has attracted others from the metropolitan centres that traditionally have been the wellspring of creative production.
-While there has been an upturn in creative activity among rural communities, there are relatively few viable spaces in the region to show the results of their labour.
+East Anglia has become a region where creative practitioners have access to more generous workshop and studio space than in the cities.
+The accumulation of talent to particular locations has attracted others from the metropolitan centres that traditionally have been the wellspring of creative production.
+While there has been an upturn in creative activity among rural communities, there are still relatively few spaces to show the results of their labour.

-C&C have tried to address the scarcity of display space by finding unusual buildings, both gallery and non-gallery settings to hold pop-up exhibitions.
-They show original work in exhibitions configured around themes that have attracted audiences from rural communities, as well as drawing in visitors from cities like London, Cambridge, Norwich, Nottingham and Leicester.
-C&C's exhibition programme has pulled in an informed audience, drawn attention to the creative people they have worked with, brokered sales and facilitated greater understanding of their work and production process.
+C&C address the scarcity of viable display space by finding unusual buildings, both gallery and non-gallery settings to hold pop-up group and solo exhibitions.
+These feature original work configured around themes or a shared methodology, that attract an audience from rural communities, as well as visitors from London, Cambridge, Nottingham and Leicester.
+C&C's exhibition programme appeals to an informed, art savvy audience, driving attention toward contributing creatives, brokering sales and facilitating a greater understanding of the work on display.

-Why is the east of England such a good seedbed for contempory and applied art?
+Why is the east of England a seedbed for creatives?

-The east of England is one of several regional locations that have benefitted from incoming creative producers.
-And while fragmented by distance, the east of England does have a handful of public sector museums and galleries of quality.
-Firstsite and the Minories in the centre of Colchester, and The Sainsbury Centre on the UEA campus, in the Norwich suburbs, put on international exhibitions and occasionally display work by artists with a connection to the region.
-These publicly funded organisations have worked hard to maintain a national profile.
-But they are few and far between.
-And they cannot present a more representative survey of the types of creative work made within the region.
-Their funding streams are dependent upon issue based outcomes and artistic practice with an educational remit, which disproportionately suits a certain type of work.
+The east of England is one of several regional locations that have benefitted from incoming creative producers in recent years.
+The region's economy is more diverse and resilient as a result.
+And while fragmented by distance, the east of England does have a handful of publicly funded museums and galleries based in several city centres within the region.
+Firstsite and the Minories in the centre of Colchester, and The Sainsbury Centre on the UEA campus, Norwich, have programmes that include national exhibitions and occasionally display work by artists with a connection to the region.
+These publicly funded organisations have worked hard to maintain their national profile.
+However, their funding streams are dependent upon measureable outcomes and artistic practice with an educational remit, which disproportionately suits a certain type of work, that is not necessarily representative of the creative work made within the region.

-You may have already visited a C&C Pop-Up without knowing it!
+You may have already visited a C&C pop-up!

 C&C's exhibitions at the Stables Houghton Hall took place between 2017 and 2023.
 These were large group exhibitions featuring between 30 to 45 artists and makers with an East Anglian connection that were predicated upon a common theme.
 They were configured to support the solo exhibitions by acclaimed international artists: Richard Long, Henry Moore, Damien Hirst, Anish Kapoor, Tony Cragg, Ernst Gamperl, John Virtue, and Sean Scully.